Certificate IV in Community Services

 - written reflections

-The community services industry plays an important role in the wellbeing of communities across Australia.
+The community services industry plays a key role in the wellbeing of communities across Australia.
 Community services workers are known for providing welfare and support services that attend to the needs of the most vulnerable people in the community.
 Roles in the sector fall under two main categories:

 - Direct community service activities provided to individuals and families